 Referee: SAM ALLISON

-Sam Allison was a ref we encountered in the National League; he took charge of our 3-2 win against Woking during our title season, awarding two penalties in the game.
+Tonight we have a familiar face from a big cup night – Sam Allison was in charge when we played Bristol City in the Carabao Cup in autumn.
+Allison was also a ref we encountered in the National League; he took charge of our 3-2 win against Woking during our title season, awarding two penalties in the game.
 I praised him on that occasion, saying he took a brave stand to give us a spot-kick (which Dayle Southwell missed) before Woking’s late consolation strike from an Elliott Whitehouse foul.
 He was also in charge of our 1-1 draw at Southport as we famously said goodbye to the National League, but as we left, he didn’t.
 He remained in the National League until the 2020/21 season, when he earned his promotion to the ranks of the EFL, becoming the first black referee to step into the Football League since Uriah Rennie.

 He was in charge of our 2-0 victory against Rochdale in 2020/21, and again there was no cause for me to mention the officials.
 The following week he flashed his only red card of the season, sending off Luke Waterfall in the game between Grimsby and Southend, both of whom were relegated.
 Last season we had him just once, away at Bolton, where we lost convincingly, and he had about as much to do as the Bolton keeper.
 This season, as well as Bristol City, he was in charge of our 2-0 defeat at Cambridge, which wasn’t a game he was really needed in; we were that poor.